Multi-room home speaker system buying guide

 Say you need several weatherproof speakers to evenly distribute sound about the pool and patio areas.
 You’ll play the same music through all of your outdoor speakers, so you only need one Sonos component for this zone.
 But outdoor speakers require a lot of power, so you don’t want to rely on a single 2-channel amplifier.

-In this scenario, you might pair a non-powered CONNECT module with a multi-channel amplifier.
-Place them in the utility room along with the CONNECT:AMP modules serving the living and dining rooms.
+In this scenario, you might pair a non-powered Port module with a multi-channel amplifier.
+Place them in the utility room along with the Sonos Amp modules serving the living and dining rooms.
 Get an equipment rack or cabinet to keep things organized in the utility room.

 Wireless systems are terrific, but some people find a wired system with in-wall controls easier to live with.